appcelerator/amp-swarm-deploy/README.md

 # Swarm Cluster on AWS with Docker 1.12

+Based on the Docker 1.12rc ansible playbook from https://github.com/skippbox/ansible-swarm

 The main playbook creates a cluster of EC2 instances on AWS, makes sure Docker 1.12+ is installed, and initializes Swarm on it.
+Then it deploys AMP and starts the services.

 ## Amazon resources